-With respect to the installation of the modified onshore interconnection cable within the Beachfront Rifle Range (DHR Resource No. 134-0413-0160), if this route is selected over the route alternative proposed, the application of the criteria of adverse effect concluded that the proposed installation would not alter, directly or indirectly, any of the characteristics of the contributing historic property that qualify it for inclusion in the National Register, nor would it diminish the property's integrity with respect to location, design, setting materials, workmanship, feeling, or association.
-Although ground disturbing activities would occur as a result of the cable installation, use of HDD will limit the extent of ground disturbance to the excavation of one potential splice pit within the Rifle Range.
-Dominion has committed to return splice pits to pre-construction conditions subsequent to cable installation and no visible above ground elements are proposed (e.g. grates, ducts, or covers).
+With respect to the installation of the modified onshore interconnection cable through the western extent of the Beachfront Rifle Range (DHR Resource No. 134-0413-0160), the application of the criteria of adverse effect concluded that the proposed onshore interconnection installation would not alter, directly or indirectly, any of the characteristics of the contributing historic property that qualify it for inclusion in the National Register, nor would it diminish the property's integrity with respect to location, design, setting materials, workmanship, feeling, or association.
+Although temporary ground disturbing activities would occur as a result of the cable installation, use of HDD will limit the extent of ground disturbance and the splice pit and open cut trench excavation proposed in the vicinity of the Rifle Range will be confined to the disturbed areas adjacent to existing roadways.
+Dominion has committed to return splice pits to pre-construction conditions subsequent to cable installation with the exception of manhole covers, which will be required to provide access to the cable splice.
 There will be no visible alteration of landscape features within the range as a result of the cable installation.